Mohsen-A-F/TweeBot/README.md

 The architecture of TweeBot is built on the Separation of Concerns and consists of two main parts:

-1. **Management Dashboard (twee.py):** Responsible for managing processes, registering account information, composing tweets, previewing media images, managing the sending queue, and displaying reports.
+1. **Management Dashboard (TweeBot.exe):** Responsible for managing processes, registering account information, composing tweets, previewing media images, managing the sending queue, and displaying reports.

-2. **Twitter Execution Core (Client.py):** A separate and independent module responsible for communicating with the Twitter API (v2.0) through the Tweepy library, uploading images, and sending tweets.
+2. **Twitter Execution Core (Client.exe):** A separate and independent module responsible for communicating with the Twitter API (v2.0) through the Tweepy library, uploading images, and sending tweets.

 ### Tweet Sending Cycle in the Bot: